-The intention of the Town in developing a water conservation program is to:
+The intention of the Town in developing a water conservation plan is to:

-- Identify and rank water use efficiency programs and projects in order to develop a flexible portfolio to best meet water savings goals - Identify and incorporate proven, cost-effective innovations and technologies into the final list of water efficiency program recommendations - Include an analysis of active (device-driven) and passive (legislative, ordinance, behavioral) water savings
+- Identify and rank water use efficiency projects and programs in order to develop a flexible portfolio to best meet water savings goals - Identify and incorporate proven, cost-effective innovations and technologies into the final list of water efficiency program recommendations - Include an analysis of active (device-driven) and passive (legislative, ordinance, behavioral) water savings

 A broad range of water conservation programs may help the Town of Silver City to meet these objectives.
-Types of water conservation programs that may be applicable to the Town have been grouped into the following categories: (1) programs that minimize water losses and improve efficiencies in system operation, (2) programs that promote outdoor water conservation, (3) programs that promote indoor water conservation, (4) statutes, ordinances and policies, and (5) public education programs.
+Types of water conservation programs that are planned to meet the goals listed in Section 5 have been grouped into the following categories:

+- Programs that minimize water losses and improve efficiencies in system operation - Programs that promote outdoor water conservation - Programs that promote indoor water conservation - Statutes, ordinances and policies - Public education programs

 Sections 6.1 through 6.5 discuss these programs.
 A summary of the relative benefits and costs of these programs in relation to performance measures is provided in Section 6.6.
 An implementation schedule, based on prioritizing programs with the highest ranking performance measures, is provided in Section 6.7.
 Additional performance measures that will be used to evaluate the program success are discussed in Section 6.8.